justin-gracia/threat-hunting-scenario-tor/README.md

 ### 1. Searched the `DeviceFileEvents` Table

-Searched the DeviceFileEvents table for ANY file that had the string “tor” in it, and discovered what looks like the user “labuser” downloaded a tor installer, and did something that resulted in many tor-related files being copied to the desktop and the creation of a file called “tor-shopping-list.txt” on the desktop at **2025-04-01T13:55:34.0439819Z** .
+I searched the `DeviceFileEvents` table for ANY file that had the string “tor” in it, and discovered what looks like the user “labuser” downloaded a tor installer, and did something that resulted in many tor-related files being copied to the desktop and the creation of a file called “tor-shopping-list.txt” on the desktop at **2025-04-01T13:55:34.0439819Z** .
 These events began at: **2025-04-01T13:43:03.8676592Z**
 .

 **Query used to locate events:**